GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 1. In the Grafana UI, click **Add data source.**

-1. Click **Stackdriver.**
+2. Click **Stackdriver.**

-1. Switch **Authentication Type **to** Default GCE Service Account**.
+3. Switch **Authentication Type **to** Default GCE Service Account**.
 Note that this works because Grafana is running on a GKE cluster with default access scopes configured.

-1. Click **Save and Test.**
+4. Click **Save and Test.**

 ### Create the dashboard

-In this section, you create a dashboard focusing on the [golden signals](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/){: target="external" track-type="tutorial" track-name="externalLink" track-metadata-position="body" } of monitoring - request rates, errors, and latencies.
+In this section, you create a dashboard focusing on the [golden signals](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/) of monitoring - request rates, errors, and latencies.

 #### Create request rates view